rueedlinger/machine-learning-snippets/README.md

 #  Python Machine Learning Snippets (pymls)
 _Python Machine Learning Snippets (pymls)_ is an ongoing project.
-This project contains various machine learning examples as Jupyter Notebooks with scikit-learn, statsmodel, numpy and other libraries.
+This project contains various machine learning examples as Jupyter notebooks with scikit-learn, statsmodel, numpy and other libraries.
 The examples are tested with Python 3.7.x.

 > __Note:__ This is an ongoing project and is far away from complete.

 ## Getting Started
 All the required Python packages can be installed with `pipenv`.

 ### Project Setup
 First you nee to install pipenv.

 ```bash